 Though bouillabaisse is traditionally made with seafood, the tomatoes, saffron, and fennel that typically flavor the stew work just as well with chicken.
 Serve the dish with a stack of crusty bread slices and our quick version of aioli, made by mixing grated garlic, lemon juice, olive oil, and cayenne into store-bought mayo.
 It's wonderful dolloped into the stew as a garnish or slathered on top of bread.

-Salads, Sides, and More
+Fennel Salads, Side Dishes, and More

 Summer Squash Salad With Goat Cheese, Fennel, and Dill